How to Include Your Heritage in a Ring

 We're all about using non-traditional materials to tell stories and capture our family heritage.
 Some of our favorite projects we've ever worked on have been rings made with materials our customers brought us -- like straw flowers from a fiance’s garden and fabric from a loved one’s military beret.
 There's simply no better way to pay tribute.
 We've had customers ask if we could use wood from a tree that grew behind their childhood home, rose petals from their late spouse's garden, and a number of other meaningful materials.
 More often than not, our answer is "yes."

 One of our favorite stories is when a woman came to us looking to have a ring made for her nephew with various materials that were special to him and honored his connection with his grandparents.
 She supplied us with wood from a pew of the church where his grandfather pastored, a ribbon from his grandmother’s bible, and gold wire that was drawn down from his grandfather’s wedding band.
 We were able to direct her to Facet Foundry Jewelry Studio who helped her have the heirloom ring converted to metal wire that we were able to incorporate into a ring for him -- full of meaning and personal family history.

 If you would like to create your own custom ring, check out our customization page to get started.
 For custom wood rings we do have a few specific requirements: the wood you bring us should be at least 1” x 2” x 8” with no knots, non-wicked, dry, and with the grain running along the width of the wood.
 As for fabrics, all we ask is that they be at least 2 inches x 4 inches.

 We can't promise that we can make a ring out of anything.
-But if you have a desire to create your own custom ring using your own wood or other materials, we always encourage you to reach out and ask.
-Capturing your family heritage in a ring is one of the reasons we do what we do.
+But if you have a desire to create your own custom ring using your own wood or other materials, we always encourage you to reach out to our team at email@example.com.
+Capturing your family heritage in a ring is one of the reasons why we do what we do.